nickwales/terraform-aws-ec2-sandbox/projects/consul_aws_iam_auth/README.md

 ## Using the Consul agent
 Currently the consul agent can be used to login.
 With the `-aws-auto-bearer-token` option the signed request can be created automatically.

-Running `./login.sh` will attempt login.
+Running `./login.sh` will attempt login and create `./token` with the newly created credential.

 ## Direct to the API